 The Part also provides for the designation of correctional institutions.
 The units within a correctional institution shall be assigned a security classification.
 The Lieutenant Governor in Council appoints an Independent Regional Chair and members of the review roster who serve as Disciplinary Hearings Officers or as members of an Independent Review Panel.
+Liability protection for an Independent Regional Chair, a Disciplinary Hearings Officer or a member of an Independent Review Panel is set out, as well as protection from giving testimony, but this does not relieve the Crown of any liability.

 The Minister establishes community advisory boards.